antontsv/apple.bin/README.md

 `setup-osx` applies settings from .misc directory to your OSX, useful for the first-time setup

-`presenting` to prepare MAC for presenting mode: hides desktop icons, invoked Apple's Do not disturb to silence notifications from chats, etc  [requires Accessibility feature enabled for terminal]
+`presenting` to prepare MAC for presenting mode: hides desktop icons, invokes Apple's Do not disturb to silence notifications from chats, etc  [requires Accessibility feature enabled for terminal]